denisjovic/denisjovic/README.md

-- 👋 Hi, I’m @denisjovic, currently located in NYC.
+- 👋 Hi, I’m Denis, currently located in NYC.
 - 👀 I’m working with React and TypeScript and my goal is to become a great developer and use my skills to help people and improve stuff.
 - 🌱 I’m currently learning, well, more about JS, React and TS.
 We all know that learning never stops.
 - 💞️ I’m looking to connect with people who share similar interests, feel free to ping me in case you wanna chat and/or get a cup of coffee (beer).